bioinf/Sibelia/USAGE.md

 File name = "block_coords.txt".

 descriptions.
-IDs are just sequence numbers of chromosomes (in the same order as they apper in input files).
+IDs are just sequence numbers of chromosomes (in the same order as they appear in input files).

 Second part of the file describes synteny blocks in sections separated by dashes.
 Each section starts with the synteny block ID.
 Then all instances